 Several publications have dealt with the validation of the CAMS Radiation Service.
 Qu et al. (2016) focused on 15 min global, direct and diffuse irradiations acquired at BSRN sites.
 Thomas et al. (2016a) performed a similar validation with BSRN sites but for 1 h summarization time and other years.
 Thomas et al. (2016b) and Marchand et al. (2016) deal with 1 h global irradiation for specific regions, respectively, Brazil, and Oman and UAE.
 These authors reported that the correlation coefficients between the ground measurements and the estimates are large, in full agreement with the numerous quarterly validation reports in the CAMS.
-It is proven that the CAMS Radiation Service offers accurate estimates of of the SSI provided every 15 min.
-The correlation coefficients for CAMS Radiation Service are very similar to those reached by the commercial services HelioClim-3v4 and v5.
-It may be concluded that CAMS Radiation Service has reached a high degree of maturity regarding the ability to reproduce the SSI at various summarizations, from 15 min up to 1 day and more.

-The articles mentioned above report that the relative bias of global irradiance is often positive and large, noting an overestimation by the CAMS Radiation Service.
-On the contrary, the retrieval of the direct irradiance usually exhibits an underestimation.
-A bias correction was developed and implemented on 2017-10-11 (version 3).
+The articles mentioned above report that the relative bias of global irradiance is often positive and large, noting an overestimation by the CAMS Radiation Service v3 and later v3.2.
+On the contrary, the retrieval of the direct irradiance often showed an underestimation.
+A bias correction was developed and implemented on 2017-10-11 in CAMS Radiation Service v3.
+It reduced observed biases significantly.